 All modern software development from backend, app to web uses 3rd party components as building block.
-Most of these are open source no matter the tech stack from .NET, Java, Go, Node, etc. is built from open source components with open source tools.
+Most of these are open source no matter the tech stack, i.e. .NET, Java, Go, Node, etc. are built from open source components with open source tools.

 At Connected Cars, we acknowledge that this is how you build modern software and we want our developers to participate in the open source community both at work and in their spare time.